What Is a System in Aviation SMS

 - Associated risk consequences for the system;

-- Each risk control, including how it works to control risk;
+- Each risk control, including how it works to control the risk;

 - Regular or periodic performance monitoring practices you will use to mitigate safety concerns, such as inspections, audits, etc.

 - Policies and procedures that affect system safety;

 - Other practices you will use to mitigate risk, such as job checklists, issue management processes, etc.